How to write an eBook and publish it

 As for file types, .doc and .docx files are the most commonly accepted, but you don't have to use Microsoft.
 Free alternatives like OpenOffice, LibreOffice, Google Docs – and anything else that lets you save your files with the right extension – all work fine.

-Once you've uploaded and converted your eBook, always make sure to preview it on a few different eReaders and devices (definitely preview it on an Amazon Kindle).
+Once you've uploaded and converted your eBook, always make sure to preview it on a few different eReaders and devices (including Amazon Kindle).
 If you spot any terrible typos or formatting errors, make the changes and upload a clean version.

 The beauty of digital means you can even update your eBook's content after it's been published.
 But don't use that as an excuse to send out typo-filled or poorly written/formatted content, as readers and reviewers won't be impressed.